Henrik Larsson: Euro 2000

-2002 World Cup and first retirement
+2002 FIFA World Cup and first retirement

-Sweden reappeared on the global stage two years later at the 2002 World Cup.
+Sweden reappeared on the global stage two years later at the 2002 FIFA World Cup.
 Larsson helped guide Sweden out of the group of death and into the knockout round with a 2–1 win over Nigeria in which he scored both goals.
 He then scored in the round of 16 match against Senegal, though Sweden ended up losing 1–2 in extra time to a golden goal and were eliminated.
 Larsson chose to retire from international football after the World Cup.

 Euro 2004

 Larsson's decision to retire from international football was met with dismay in Sweden and there was much clamoring for him to return to the team for their campaign at Euro 2004 in Portugal.
 Despite initially maintaining his decision to retire, he eventually agreed to return to the national side for Euro 2004.
 Playing up front alongside Zlatan Ibrahimović, Larsson scored three goals in four matches and lead Sweden to the quarter-finals, where they were defeated in a penalty shoot-out by the Netherlands.
 Larsson's diving header against Bulgaria was voted best goal of the tournament.